Estimated reading time: 1 minute

 Animals are often taken from the streets and put in positions where they must fight to protect their babies or other animals.

-These videos, often made in developing countries, are designed to be heart-warming, but the truth is they are heartbreaking.
+These videos, often made in developing countries, are designed to be heartwarming, but the truth is they are heartbreaking.

-Ultimately, the subject animal will likely die during filming of the fake animal rescue.
+As mentioned above, ultimately, the subject animal will likely die during filming of the fake animal rescue.

 In order to get around that, the creators will edit the videos to end them with earlier footage of the animal before they died.